 However, it is not just the afternoons that can really slow you down.
 You could also find yourself hitting a 10:00 a.m. mid-morning slump, which can make it difficult to start your day.

 Learning how to be productive at work is actually easy, and these productivity hacks will show how to get the most out of your mornings.
-These tips can also apply to the afternoon slump, so it’s like hitting two birds with one stone.

 Tip 1: Make a Plan